52 Europa

-52 Europa is the sixth largest asteroid in the asteroid belt, having a diameter of over 300 km, though it is not correspondingly massive.
-It is not spherical but is shaped like an ellipsoid of approximately 380×330×250 km.
+52 Europa is the sixth-largest asteroid in the asteroid belt, having a diameter of over 300 km, though it is not correspondingly massive.
+It is shaped like an ellipsoid with approximate dimensions of 380×330×250 km.
 It was discovered on 4 February 1858, by Hermann Goldschmidt from his balcony in Paris.
 It is named after Europa, one of Zeus's conquests in Greek mythology, a name it shares with Jupiter's moon Europa.